Security Model

 Privilege Boundary

-Only the dind runner operates in privileged mode.
+Only the dind runner operates in privileged mode on the baseline shared surface.
 This is required for the Docker daemon sidecar and cannot be avoided for Docker-in-Docker builds.
-All other runner types (docker, tinyland-docker, tinyland-nix, nix) run as unprivileged containers.
+The ordinary docker, tinyland-docker, tinyland-nix, and nix paths run as unprivileged containers.

 For container builds that do not require a full Docker daemon, consider using Kaniko on the unprivileged docker runner instead.
 See Docker Builds for details.